kyr0/tone-daw/README.md

 - `tone-daw-8bit`: Retro 8bit DAW UI - for chiptunes music production (serves as an end-2-end integration test for the full spectrum capabilities of `tone-daw-core`)
 - `tone-daw-ui-8bit` and `tone-daw-ui-8bit-react` are our UI component libraries used in the 8bit player and DAW UI.
 The component library is based on Stencil.js and consists of standard web components

+## Current Status

+Just started; Proof of Concept stage: wildly throwing ideas and code together and seeing, if that actually works

 ## About

 This project is a love letter to music production and it's